 Protein homeostasis and stress response

+The substrate recognition and selection of the AAA+ proteins which are unfoldases often depends on their interaction with different adaptor proteins that can recognize and target substrate proteins to the AAA+ unfoldase such as ClpC.
 In the presence of the associated ClpP protease complex the unfolded substrate protein can be transferred for degradation by the ClpP protease complex.
 However, in the absence of ClpP, the same substrate protein can also refold, when released, allowing a possible switch between protein repair and removal.